JulioJu/medicalCentre/README.md

 * /#/nurse/:id : GET nurse with id ":id"
 * Deletions:
     * `:id` is mandatory.
-    * `confirmation` and `stateDeletion` matrix parameters are optionals.
+    * `confirmation` and `stateDeletion` are matrix parameters, (therefore optionals).
-    * `stateDeletion` could have value: "notTried", "deleted", or "error".
+    * `stateDeletion` could have value:
+        * "notTried"(display button to delete in the page)
+        * "deleted" (button to delete not displayed)
+        * "error" (display error message, button to delete not displayed)
+        * Default "notTried".
     * `confirmation` could have value "true" or "false".
+If true, delete immediately.
+Default: false.
+    * Routes:
         * /#/patient-delete/:id;confirmation=boolean:stateDeletion=string; : delete patient with id ":id"
+        * /#/nurse-delete/:id;confirmation=boolean:stateDeletion=string; : delete nurse with id ":id"
 * /#/ : home page.

 ## Create a service with Angular-cli